ARCTraining/hpc2-software/book/course/theory.md

 Files are structures designed to contain information, such as text, executable code, images, video.

-Operating Systems include tools to read, copy, modify and delete files.
+Operating systems include tools to read, copy, modify and delete files.

 ### Types of files